Most Searched Apartments in Georgia

-According to U.S. Census data, there are 47,108 households in Sandy Springs, GA.
-24,975 are family households and 22,133 are non-family households.
-There are 11,113 households with children in Atlanta and 35,995 households without children.
-On average, about 2.26 people live in a household in Sandy Springs, GA.
+According to the U.S. Census, there are 47,108 households in Sandy Springs, GA.
+The Census estimates also show that 24,975 are family households and 22,133 are non-family households.
+Moreover, Atlanta has 11,113 households with children in Atlanta and 35,995 households without children.
+On average, about 2.26 people constitute a household in Sandy Springs, GA.
 The median income of a Atlanta household living in Atlanta is $78,613 per year.
-The median housing costs per month are $1,414.
+The housing costs per month are estimated around $1,414.

 Sandy Springs, GA Education Statistics